Sheffield Festival Falls Foul of No Ground Protection Mats

 The event was called BassFest and was held on the Ponderosa, a designated ‘open space’ in Sheffield, although not officially a public park.

-Organisers Fire in the Park did not lay ground protection mats, so when the weather proved to be severely inclement on the day, there was nothing to prevent the field from becoming a muddy mess.
+Organisers Fire in the Park did not lay temporary flooring, so when the weather proved to be severely inclement on the day, there was nothing to prevent the field from becoming a muddy mess.

 While this is in the true spirit of British festivals, it left a significant clean-up operation, and local residents are not amused.